imranture/E4-TimeStamper/README.md

 Except where otherwise noted, all of the documentation and software is copyrighted by Imran Ture.\
 Copyright &copy; 2020 Imran Ture

-E4 wristband is a medical-grade wearable device that offers real-time physiological data acquisition, enabling researchers to conduct in-depth analysis and visualization.
+E4 wristband, developed by Empatica, is a medical-grade wearable device that offers real-time physiological data acquisition, enabling researchers to conduct in-depth analysis and visualization.
 Please visit [Empatica](https://www.empatica.com) to learn more.

 <img src='https://github.com/imranture/E4-TimeStamper/blob/master/logo.png' height="32" width="32"> made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>